Baltimore Shuckers: 2018

 The Shuckers opened the 2018 season with a 110-80 loss at home to the Middle Tennessee Storm.
 After an 0-7 start, the Shuckers closed out the 2018 campaign with a home victory over the eventual champion, Fort Wayne Flite, 89-85 to finish 1-7.
 Following the season Kendall Allison and Antonio Wright were both named CBA All-Stars.

+2019

+The Shuckers started the 2019 season with a home win over the Memphis Rail Runners to open the season 1-0, but then lost seven straight to finish their second consecutive season 1-7.